Cost of Sri Lanka's

 Live

-Tax revenue forgone in0days (from 1 Jan 2026 onwards)
+Tax revenue leakage in 0 days (from 1 Jan 2026 onwards)

 The cigarette tax revenue the government is giving up counts up live at about Rs.
 547 every second, an estimated Rs.
 17.3 billion in 2026, on top of Rs.
 17.3 billion already lost in 2025.